-Fiddler On The Roof actor, Chaim Topol dead at 87
+Fiddler on the Roof and James Bond actor, Chaim Topol, dies aged 87

-Chaim Topol death: Fiddler On The Roof actor dead at 87
+Chaim Topol death: Fiddler on the Roof and James Bond actor dies aged 87

 The news was announced by Israel’s president on Wednesday (8 March)

-Chaim Topol – the star of Fiddler On The Roof – has died aged 87.
+Chaim Topol, the star of Fiddler on the Roof and Bond film For Your Eyes Only, has died aged 87.

 The Israeli actor’s death was announced by the country’s president in a statement on Wednesday (8 March).